-HUD regulations require that the mortgagee pay an annual mortgage insurance premium to FHA in an amount equal to 1/2 of 1 percent of the outstanding principal balance of the mortgage loan.
+HUD regulations require that the mortgagee pay an annual mortgage insurance premium to FHA in an amount determined by HUD within a range of 1/4 of 1 percent to 1 percent of the outstanding principal balance of the mortgage loan.
 Mortgage insurance premiums are collected by the mortgagee on a monthly basis and remitted to FHA annually.
 FHA imposes a late charge on the mortgagee in the event it fails to pay the mortgage insurance premium in a timely manner, which charge may not be imposed on the owner.
 Failure to pay the premium may result in a loss of insurance.